lando/lando/docs/config/performance.md

 ## Roadmap

-Ultimately we will offer some "exclude" syncing strategies so that your app can run super fast and you don't have to sacrifice code editability from your host.
+Ultimately we will offer some "exclude" syncing strategies so that your app can run super fast and you don't have to sacrifice code edit-ability from your host.
 However, we'd like to get more feedback and lock down the stability of the exclude feature first.

 Strategies under consideration: